Westminster School

 At Westminster, the history program includes in-depth studies of earlier influential civilizations, including ancient Rome.
 As part of their upper-school program (grades six through eight), they study Latin and its history, cultivating a deeper understanding of Roman civilization, its culture, its chronology, and its place in the broader context of Western civilization.

-When learning through the framework of a classical education, this foundational understanding is essential to appreciating Rome’s continuing legacy in Western civilization.
+In a classical education framework, grasping this foundation is crucial for appreciating Rome’s enduring legacy in Western civilization.

 Are you interested in learning more about the elements that comprise a Westminster education?
 Schedule your virtual tour of the school today to walk the halls, to see the teachers at work, and to experience what a typical day is like for a Westminster student.